 by Lewis Capaldi

 by Linda Martin

 by Ryan O’Shaughnessy

 Similar to previous editions of the national selection, two permanent judges were joined by a special guest judge.
 For the Semi-Final, the judges were:

 - Niamh Ní Chróinín – presenter, manager of Raidió Rí-Rá

-- Brian Kennedy – Ireland’s Eurovision representative for 2006
+- Mickey Joe Harte – Ireland’s Eurovision representative for 2003

-For this year, the judges in the final were only providing the commentary, as this year the viewers were given the final say as to who will be Ireland’s Junior Eurovision 2022 representative as they voted online since the Semi-Finals, and selected Sophie to be their representative.
+In line with last year’s final the judges in the final were only providing the commentary, as this year the viewers were given the final say as to who will be Ireland’s Junior Eurovision 2023 representative as they voted online since the Semi-Finals, and selected Jessica McKean to be their representative.

-With Junior Eurovision Éire 2022 finished, and Sophie selected as their representative, the song that Sophie will sing and represent Ireland will be revealed in due course.
+With Junior Eurovision Éire 2023 finished, and Clare Keeley selected as their representative, the song that Jessica will sing and represent Ireland will be revealed in due course.